Q1. Which vaccines are available in Qatar?

 A. Extensive clinical trials on the Pfizer/BioNTech and Moderna vaccines show both vaccines are around 95 percent effective at preventing symptomatic COVID-19 infection after two doses.

 Q15.
-Why is the quarantine exemption for vaccinated people only valid for three months?
+Why is the quarantine exemption for vaccinated people only valid for six months?

-A. The three-month exemption period has been set in line with recommendations from the US Centers for Disease Control and is based on current clinical evidence.
+A. The six-month exemption period has been set in line with recommendations from the US Centers for Disease Control and is based on current clinical evidence.
 As the COVID-19 vaccines are still relatively new vaccines ongoing work is underway to determine the full duration of the protection they offer.
-The three-month period is based on the minimum protection offered by the vaccine and may be extended in the future with the availability of more clinical evidence.

 Q16.
 Can people who undergoing home quarantine due to being in contact with a positive case receive the vaccine?